 There is now a plan developed to expand regional cancer services, which will be implemented in stages over four years, and includes the following actions:

 Building the capacity of staff to support the operation of the country chemotherapy units will require recruitment, training and statewide clinical support, and will be a progressive piece of work.
 However, significant progress has already been made in achieving the objectives of the plan:

 A successful trial of medium complexity chemotherapy has occurred at the South Coast District Hospital in partnership with the Flinders Centre for Innovation in Cancer.
 This increases the cancer treatments available at the South Coast District Hospital, which is great news for members of the local community.

 Former South Coast District Hospital patient Helen (right), with Associate Nursing Unit Manager Belinda Pederick (left)

 Helen (pictured above) is one of the people who have already benefited by being able to receive her chemotherapy treatment at the South Coast District Hospital.
 She shares her story in the video below.

 Like Helen, you may be able to receive all or part of your cancer treatment in a country chemotherapy unit.

 A number of regional chemotherapy units have a visiting medical oncologist, or have access to a visiting medical oncologist at a site nearby, providing high-quality specialist cancer services.

 If you would like to consider this option, please speak with your GP or current specialist about the possibility of being referred to a country medical oncologist.

-For more information about the services available near you, call Ellie Seiboth, Manager, Regional Cancer Services, on (08) 8226 6603 or email Ellie.Seiboth@sa.gov.au
+For more information about the expansion of cancer services in regional SA, please contact Ellie Seiboth, Manager Regional Cancer Services, on (08) 8226 6603 or email Ellie.Seiboth@sa.gov.au.